 - After meeting with your advisor, you should have a good understanding of next steps and the follow-up process.

 Make the connection

 Some of the most important conversations you may have will be with your Financial Advisor.
 That’s why he or she will want to get to know you as a person, not just as a client.
-Your advisor must understand your financial needs so he or she can help you reach your goals.
+Your advisor must understand your financial needs so he or she can help you work toward your goals.

 So talk.
 Listen.
 Share experiences and questions.
 Keep in mind a conversation with your Financial Advisor is not a one-time event.
 You should have the kind of relationship that allows you to talk regularly about life changes and how to best manage day-to-day needs while staying on the path toward your long-term goals.

 We want to make the process of working with an advisor as simple and smooth as possible.

 Here are some tips on how to nurture a positive relationship and set the stage for working together toward your goals.

 Disclose all of your goals and objectives.
 Be as detailed as possible about what you want to achieve and by when.
 It’s also important to discuss what you’re willing (or not willing) to sacrifice financially in order to make each goal a reality.
 Discuss what financial changes or challenges could exist that may impact your ability to reach your goals.